drug-design/course/docs/chapters/structure-based-design.md

 #### Hydrogen Bonds with Backbone Atoms

-A carbonyl oxygen is optimally satisfied when it accepts two different hydrogen bonds with C=O --- H angles close to 120&#176;.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/hydrogen-bonds-backbone-atoms-765727ac'><i class='fa fa-play' aria-hidden='true'></i></button>A carbonyl oxygen is optimally satisfied when it accepts two different hydrogen bonds with C=O --- H angles close to 120&#176;.
 However hydrogen bonds to carbonyl oxygen atoms with a C=O --- H angle close to 180&#176; form the basis for &beta;-sheet formation and are quite favorable.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer